imarkwick/boris_bikes/crc.md

 - have no bikes to begin with						x
 - accept bikes 													x
 - release bikes 												x
-- know when it is full
+- know when it is full									x
 - not accept a bike when it is full			x
-- know when it is empty
+- know when it is empty									x
-- not release a bike when it is empty
+- not release a bike when it is empty		x
-- not release a broken bike to a user
+- not release a broken bike to a user 	x

 it interacts with:
-- Bike
+- Bikes 																x
-- Van
+- Van 																	x

 ###Van Class